Body

 No. Spam is for malicious, unsolicited, or "junk" mail.
 Graymail is for legitimate mail (like newsletters or coupons) that you likely opted into but are not urgent.
 By separating them, Abnormal keeps your Inbox reserved for direct person-to-person communication.

-What if an important email from a professor or colleague ends up in Graymail?
+What if an important email from a colleague ends up in Graymail?

 While Abnormal’s AI is highly accurate, it can occasionally misidentify a message.
 If this happens, simply drag and drop the email back into your Inbox.
 This "trains" the AI to recognize that sender as high-priority for you in the future.